crowdbotics/modules/modules/react-native-phone-number-picker/README.md

 # Phone Number Picker Module
 Module allows user to select the country code and enter the country phone number.

+## Scope Features
+The key features in scope for this module is that it has ability to select country code of any phone number.

 ## Manual Setup